hazcod/maclaunch/README.md

 The name you provide can either be specific to that service or function as a filter to work on multiple services simultaneously.

-It can also use the environment variable `ML_SYSTEM=no` to skip anything system-related item.
+By default it hides system startup items which are most likely not interesting, but you can set the environment variable `ML_SYSTEM=1` to show those.

 ## Installation